highcharts/highcharts-angular/README.md

 - Dropped `HighchartsChartModule`.
 Replace your usage of `HighchartsChartModule` with the new `provideHighcharts()` and the standalone `HighchartsChartComponent` or `HighchartsChartDirective`.
 - Dropped `callbackFunction`.
 Replace your usage of `[callbackFunction]="myFunction"` with `(chartInstance)="myFunction($event)"`.
+- `chartInstance` will not emit at all during destruction anymore.

 ## Options details